 Upon admission to the Program of Graduate Studies, each student is assigned an advisor.
-Advisors to reading, early childhood, middle grades and special education (not admitting new students) are assigned by the Dean of the School of Education.
+Advisors in the Master of Education and the Education Specialist programs are assigned by the Dean of the School of Education.
 Advisors to secondary education majors are assigned by the appropriate Department Chair or Dean of Arts and Sciences and the Dean of the School of Education.